imdeepakw/coffee-tracker/README.md

 * Users can find recipes by brewing method / instrument
 * Use the React Framework for the frontend
 * Improve form that allows adding coffee to the tracking list
+* Add a coffee tab where the user can see their coffee list
+* Add a recipe tab where the user can see a list of all the recipes

 ## Lessons Learned: